vivdal/Sentiment_Analysis/README.md

  <li> Large margin classifier algorithm implementation</li>
  </ul>

-*Note:* The average perceptron is just a simple modification of the perceptron algorithm and includes the average of all the parameters across nT steps and pegasos algorithm is implemented by incorporating the bias term in the following pseudo-algorithm.
+*Note:* The average perceptron is just a simple modification of the perceptron algorithm and includes the average of all the parameters across nT steps and pegasos algorithm is implemented by incorporating the a bias term in the following:
 <img src = "images/img2.PNG">

 ## main.py